fptgang/metroll/frontend-dashboard-guide.md

-# MetRoll Dashboard Implementation Guide for Frontend Developers
+# MeTroll Dashboard Implementation Guide for Frontend Developers

 ## Overview

-This guide provides comprehensive documentation for implementing dashboard features in the MetRoll system.
+This guide provides comprehensive documentation for implementing dashboard features in the MeTroll system.
 Each microservice now exposes dashboard endpoints that provide real-time statistics and metrics for administrative and operational purposes.

 ## API Endpoints Summary